corcor27/Introduction_to_R/_episodes/17-functionsR.md

 ```
 {: .language-r}

-We can now run this function from this my_first_script.
+We can now run this function from my_first_script.

 ```
 celc_to_fahr(14)